-As previously stated, the LIRR Expansion Project extends 9.8 miles from the Village of Floral Park to the Hamlet of Hicksville and entails the following major components: installation of additional track to complete a continuous third Main Line track; elimination of seven grade crossings; various station improvements and modifications; and other related railroad infrastructure improvements.
+As previously stated, the LIRR Expansion Project extends 9.8 miles from the Village of Floral Park to the Hamlet of Hicksville and entails the following major components: installation of additional track to complete a continuous third Main Line track; elimination of seven grade crossings; various station and substation improvements and modifications; and other related railroad infrastructure improvements.
 More specifically, the Proposed Project would include the following elements:

-- Installation of a third Main Line track from Floral Park Station to Hicksville - Elimination of seven existing street-level grade crossings to provide grade-separated crossings (or potentially, in one or two cases, full closures, after community consultation) to vehicular traffic - Construction of retaining walls along portions of the corridor - Modifications to passenger rail stations and parking (e.g., modified and improved platforms, pedestrian overpasses, passenger shelters, Americans with Disabilities Act (ADA) enhancements, and parking modifications including new parking facilities at the New Hyde Park, Mineola, Westbury, and Hicksville stations) - Modifications to railroad infrastructure including signal systems, substations, culverts, interlockings, crossovers, sidings, track bed, stormwater drainage, power systems, communications and signals - Relocation of utilities, including electric, signal, communications, gas, water, sewer, and storm sewer conveyances and drainage systems at the grade-separated crossings
+- Installation of a third Main Line track from Floral Park Station to Hicksville - Elimination of seven existing street-level grade crossings to provide grade-separated vehicular and pedestrians crossings ^ at five locations and full ^ closure to vehicular traffic at two locations (South 12th Street and Main Street) with pedestrian bridges at these two locations.
+4 - Construction of retaining walls and sound attenuation walls along portions of the corridor - Modifications to passenger rail stations and parking (e.g., modified and improved platforms, pedestrian overpasses, passenger shelters, Americans with Disabilities Act (ADA) enhancements, and parking modifications including new parking facilities at the New Hyde Park, Mineola, Westbury, and Hicksville ^ Stations) - Modifications to railroad infrastructure including signal systems, substations, culverts, interlockings, crossovers, sidings, track bed, stormwater drainage, power systems, communications, signals, and maintenance facilities - Relocation of utilities, including electric, signal, communications, gas, water, sewer, and storm sewer conveyances and drainage systems at the grade-separated crossings